• Resources

 Here are some of the most common methods bad actors will use to gain access to in-game currency or assets for resale:

-Account takeover (ato) attacks
+Account takeover (ATO) attacks

 The adversary gains access to existing accounts, which already have a points or currency balance, and sell these on forums or the dark web.
 Credentials are usually stolen via data dumps, with login details verified or cracked using credential stuffing bots and tools such as OpenBullet.